7

 What Are the Best Foods for Women on a Carnivore Diet?

-Fatty ruminant meats like beef and lamb, egg yolks, liver, and bone marrow are good because they contain bioavailable iron, vitamin A, B12, and choline, helping women’s health and fertility.
+Fatty ruminant meats like beef and lamb, egg yolks, liver, and bone marrow are good because they contain iron, vitamin A, B12, and choline.

 Can Women Do Carnivore Long-Term?

-Yes.
-Many women follow it for years with positive results.
-However, it's important to check your health, menstrual cycles, and nutrient levels regularly to ensure the diet aligns with your health status and body needs.
+Yes, many women follow it for years with positive results.
+But you should check your health, menstrual cycles, and nutrient levels regularly to ensure the diet aligns with your health status and body needs.